jontsai/raspberrypi_gpio/README.md

 Setup and Installation
 ======================

-0. Make sure you have the prerequisite packages and environment installed for Raspbian, check out my other repository of scripts on GitHub: https://github.com/jontsai/raspbian-bootstrap
+0. Make sure you have the prerequisite packages and environment installed for Raspbian, check out my other repository of scripts on GitHub:
+   https://github.com/jontsai/raspbian-bootstrap
 1. Clone this repository
    `git clone git@github.com:jontsai/raspberrypi_gpio`
-2. (Optional) Create a `virtualenv` for local testing `cd venv`
+2. Create a `virtualenv` for local testing
    `virtualenv venv`
-   `make`
+   `venv/bin/pip install -R requirements.txt`
 3. Check out the `demo/` or `tutorial/`

 Demo